 The interesting thing about the “employer” is that it is not really an employer in the traditional sense.
 Anybody can post a job for workers.
 In fact, if you have a simple task that you would like completed, you can post it with Microworkers!
 For now, let’s focus on the worker side of the business and how to make money using Microworkers.

-With an option this intriguing it is worthwhile to look at both sides of the employee-worker relationship that Microworkers offers.
-By fully understanding both sides you will be able to benefit from what both aspects of the service has to offer.
-Let’s look at the benefits of being a “worker” first.
+With an option this intriguing it is worthwhile to look at both sides of the employer-worker relationship that Microworkers offers.
+By fully understanding both sides you will be able to benefit from what both aspects of the service have to offer.
+Let's look at the benefits of being a “worker” first.

 The Scoop on Microworkers “Workers”

 Quite often individuals just want to make a few bucks when they are looking over online work from home opportunities.
 If you are looking to make some of the hours you spend online a bit more lucrative than becoming a Microworkers “worker” is a good option.

 What Kind of Jobs Do Workers Do on Microworkers?

 A micro job is considered a task that can be completed in less than ten minutes.
 To get a better idea of what a micro job is, let's look at a few examples of jobs that are actually posted on the website.
 Most of the jobs that are available will pay between $.10 and $2.20, and the website has a nice feature that provides an estimated time of completion for the micro job.

 Here are a couple of the tasks that are posted on the site and the estimated time and pay rate for the tasks…

 Fill out a short form.
 Estimated time is only 3 minutes and the job pays $2.20.
 After you submit the form, copy the URL so that you have proof that the task was actually completed.
 It is a good idea to keep in mind that most of the forms that you will be submitting will lead to receiving more email.